 Similar shredding and pelletizing processes are used for salvaging mouthwash containers and dental floss packaging for recycling, Simpson said.

-Through TerraCycle’s Oral Care Recycling Program, consumers can fill a box with toothbrushes, toothpaste tubes and caps, toothpaste cartons, toothbrush outer packaging, and floss containers and mail it back to TerraCycle for recycling.
-For each shipment over 2 pounds, you’ll receive two TerraCycle points, which can be redeemed for cash donations to the school or nonprofit organization of your choice.
+Through TerraCycle’s free Oral Care Recycling Program, consumers can fill a box with any brand of toothbrushes, toothpaste tubes and caps, toothpaste cartons, toothbrush outer packaging, and floss containers and mail it back to TerraCycle for recycling.
+For each shipment over 5 pounds, you’ll earn TerraCycle points that can be redeemed for cash donations to the school or nonprofit organization of your choice.

 Precycle Your Oral Care Products

-While recycling options exist for nearly every type of oral care product packaging, you’ll make disposal much easier for yourself by choosing easy-to-recycle products and packaging ahead of time (aka precycling).
+While recycling options exist for many types of oral care product packaging, you’ll make disposal much easier for yourself by choosing easy-to-recycle products and packaging ahead of time (aka precycling).

 For toothbrushes, consider switching to a model with a replaceable head to minimize waste.
 Rather than tossing an entire toothbrush every three months, simply replace the head and continue using the handle for months to come.
 Most replaceable head models, like these from Eco-Dent and Radius (which uses recycled materials in the handle), cost about the same as conventional toothbrushes.
 Or, consider bamboo toothbrushes as an alternative to plastic.

-To take the guess-work out of toothbrush disposal, you can also sign up for a toothbrush subscription with Preserve, an upcycling company that makes toothbrushes and other products from recycled #5 plastics.
-Through the subscription, Preserve will mail a new toothbrush to your home every three months, along with a “mail-back pack” to send the old one in for recycling.
-This is a small taste of the circular economy, in which all products are recycled.
+To take the guesswork out of toothbrush disposal, you can also sign up for a toothbrush subscription with Preserve, an upcycling company that makes toothbrushes and other products from recycled #5 plastics.
+Through the subscription, you pick how frequently you want to receive your new toothbrush (every one to three months).
+Your Preserve toothbrushes are recyclable through Preserve’s mail-in recycling program.
+This is a small taste of the circular economy, in which all waste is recycled.

 When choosing your toothpaste, consider a brand that offers a take-back program for tubes and packaging, such as Tom’s of Maine.
-If you want to skip the paste-cleaning step when recycling, consider a tooth powder such as Eco-Dent’s DailyCare Toothpowder.
+If you want to skip the toothpaste tubes, consider a tooth powder, such as Eco-Dent’s DailyCare, or a toothpaste tablet, such as WELdental Chewtab.
 Or, do a little research before you shop to find a company that notes packaging materials on its website to make finding a recycling solution easier.